-What is the difference between building a map with an ArcGIS API and using Map Viewer to make a map?
+What is the difference between building a map with an ArcGIS API and using Map Viewer or Map Viewer Classic to make a map?

-You can think of Map Viewer as a canvas onto which you can easily mash up different layers that interest you.
+You can think of a map viewer as a canvas onto which you can easily mash up different layers that interest you.
 Once you've created a map, you can share it with other portal users or embed it in an app.
-This might be an app that you wrote using ArcGIS APIs, or if you have little programming experience, it could be a preconfigured app such as the portal's web app templates.
+This can be an app that you write using ArcGIS APIs, or if you have little programming experience, it can be a preconfigured app such as the portal's web app templates.

-ArcGIS APIs can also be used to build a mashup from scratch without starting in Map Viewer.
+ArcGIS APIs can also be used to build a mashup from scratch without starting in a map viewer.
 This involves more code and layer management by the developer.

-The basemap gallery in Map Viewer uses basemaps from ArcGIS Online by default, but your portal administrator can configure Map Viewer to use a different group to populate the basemap gallery.
-If your portal uses a custom basemap gallery, the portal administrator allows other people to contribute content to it, and you are a member of a role that has privileges to create and share content, you can create a basemap and add it to the basemap gallery.
+The basemap gallery in Map Viewer and Map Viewer Classic uses basemaps from ArcGIS Online by default, but your organization administrator can configure the map viewer to use a different group to populate the basemap gallery.
+If your portal uses a custom basemap gallery, the organization allows other people to contribute content to it, and you are a member of a role that has privileges to create and share content, you can create a basemap and add it to the basemap gallery.
 To make a layer available to the custom basemap gallery, follow these steps:

 - Contact your portal administrator to confirm the basemap gallery uses a custom group that allows its members to contribute content.
 If it does, join the group or ask your administrator to add you to it.

-- Sign in to your organization and open Map Viewer.
+- Sign in to your organization and open a map viewer.

 - Add the layer to the map as a basemap.
 Several layer types are supported.
 The layer must be shared to the basemap gallery group and your organization.